HotCakeX/Harden-Windows-Security/Rationale.md

 * [Microsoft Defender for Cloud](https://azure.microsoft.com/en-us/products/defender-for-cloud) - Protect multicloud and hybrid environments with integrated security from code to cloud

-* [Confidential AI](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-ai) - Train your data Privately and Securely on the most advanced AI Super computers
+* [Microsoft Defender for Cloud Apps]() - Modernize how you secure your apps, protect your data, and elevate your app posture with software as a service (SaaS) security.

 * [Microsoft Defender for Identity](https://www.microsoft.com/en-us/security/business/siem-and-xdr/microsoft-defender-for-identity) - Protect your on-premises identities with cloud-powered intelligence.